Canada's Trudeau to remain in power but with minority government

 Although the NDP had a disappointing night, as the number of seats it was projected to win was down sharply from the 2015 election, the party could exercise significant influence over Trudeau’s next government.

-“I think a Liberal government supported by the (NDP) is likely going to lean farther left,” said John Manley, a former Liberal finance minister who now works in the private sector.
+“I think a Liberal government supported by the NDP is likely going to lean farther left,” said John Manley, a former Liberal finance minister who now works in the private sector.

 “It raises a series of issues about what are the demands that an NDP party would make.
 What’s the price of governing going to be?
 And I think businesses are going to be reluctant to make any moves until they get some satisfaction around that.”